-May 13-14, 2020: Common Higher Ground Workshop
+February-March 2021: Common Higher Ground Workshop

 Keystone’s Common Higher Ground Workshop helps professionals in all sectors develop strategies and build skills for effective decision-making and problem-solving within and beyond their organizations.
 For this international online edition of the workshop, Keystone is partnering with Nina Harding, a nationally accredited Mediator based in Australia.

 Many pressing problems cannot be solved sustainably by one person or party.
 The workshop is designed for leaders and emerging leaders who need to build a shared vision in the face of apparent differences, whether within a single organization, between organizations, within a community, or across society.